Eye In The Sky Lyrics

 Don't try turning tables instead

-You've taken lots of Chances before
+You've taken lots of chances before

-But I'm not gonna give anymore
+But I ain't gonna give anymore

 Don't ask me